carolemieux/cicd-magma/RUNNING.md

 If you want to use the benchmarks from our TOSEM paper, you can directly use these configurations.
 If you would like to create new configurations, read on.

-### ConfigRC details
+### Target configrc details

-A regular magma configrc file sets the `PROGRAMS` environment variable to all the fuzz drivers to fuzz, and any project-specific environment variables.
+A regular magma target configrc file sets the `PROGRAMS` environment variable to all the fuzz drivers to fuzz, and any project-specific environment variables.
 For openssl, Magma's configrc contains simply:

 ```bash